There is a perfect class for you, across the variety of classes we offer so explore below and click to book!

 'Vinyasa' in Sanskrit means to “to place in a special way.”
 Most of our classes are vinyasa flow based which means we link breath and movement, moving from one yoga posture to the next connecting with your breathing.

 This class is designed to introduce you to the core concepts of yoga to make you feel confident and safe while practicing.
-This is a welcoming group, suitable for all who enjoy learning the practice of yoga for their body, who want to switch off and to learn how to calm the body and mind.

 The class will introduce you to all aspects of Hatha Vinyasa Yoga and give you an understanding of how to practice safely and with ease.
 The class covers pranayama (breathwork), asanas (postures), relaxation techniques and yoga concepts.
 I also infuse my classes with elements of therapy, energy healing and Ayurveda.
 To help offer you as much support and guidance as I can.
 You will leave feeling like you have worked but with a deeply restful state of mind.